magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 we come to have a new sense of things, a new understanding, we transcend the old perceptions and understanding.

-=1 The authentic Dhamma of the Buddha is not something pointing far away.
-It teaches about , self, and that things are not really self.
+The authentic Dhamma of the Buddha is not something pointing far away.
+It teaches about *attā*, self, and that things are not really self.
 That is all.
 All the teachings that the Buddha gave were pointing out that ‘this is not a self, this does not belong to a self, there is no such thing as ourselves or others.’
 Now, when we contact this, we can’t